StarRocks/starrocks/docs/faq/loading/Flink_connector_faq.md

 **Solution:**

-You can use Doris Tools to export the statements.
+You can use StarRocks Tools to export the statements.

 ## Memory requested by BE is not released back to to the operation system